cjacker/opensource-toolchain-pic/README.md

 * Compiler: gputils/SDCC for C and gcbasic for basic
   - Since gputils and the PIC part of SDCC is un-maintained now, I recommend gcbasic for PIC development.
 * SDK: integrated with Compiler
-* Programming tool: a-p-prog with arduino, pk2cmd with PICKIT2, pymcuprog with nEDBG
+* Programming tool: a-p-prog/zeppp with arduino (only LVP), pk2cmd with PICKIT2, pymcuprog with nEDBG
 * Debugger: NO opensource ICE solution

 # Compiler